dipperalbel/llm_etl_pipeline/README.md

 List any software, libraries, or tools that need to be installed before your project can run.
 Examples:
 - Python 3.x
 - pip (usually comes with Python)
-- virtualenv (recommended, if not installing globally)
+- virtualenv
+- poetry (recommended)

 ### Steps